PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Our Dataset

 \subsection{Dataset Statistics}

-We finally extracted from $I_g$ smaller images of size ${\SI{1024}{\pixel} \times \SI{1024}{\pixel}}$ to ensure that we have images containing complete crops at later growth stages, but also provide context such as the crop row structure.
+We finally extracted from the global images $I_g$ smaller images of size ${\SI{1024}{\pixel} \times \SI{1024}{\pixel}}$ to ensure that we have images containing complete crops at later growth stages, but also provide context such as the crop row structure.
+More specifically, we use the an overlap of $50$\% between extracted patches to ensure that plants in later growth stages are at least 50\% visible in the extracted patches.

-\cref{tab:statistics} shows an overview of the number of extracted images for the different splits from the earlier described train/validation/test rows, the number of crop instances, the number of crop leaves, and the number of weed instances annotated. \change{Note that only the test data includes data from 2020 and 2021.} As we ensured that we have completely annotated plants, we are able to generate a visibility map and differentiate between mostly visible plants with at least 50\,\% visible pixels and partially visible plants.
+\cref{tab:statistics} shows an overview of the number of extracted images for the different splits from the earlier described train/validation/test rows, the number of crop instances, the number of crop leaves, and the number of weed instances annotated.
+Note that only the test data includes data from 2020 and 2021.
+As we ensured that we have completely annotated plants, we are able to generate a visibility map and differentiate between mostly visible plants with at least 50\,\% visible pixels and partially visible plants.
+Note that we provide a rather large validation set to allow researchers to conduct conclusive ablations studies.

-\change{In addition to the labeled data, we also provide unlabeled data from all fields, which can be exploited for pre-training, semi-supervised, or unsupervised domain adaptation.}
+In addition to the labeled data, we also provide unlabeled data from all fields, which can be exploited for pre-training, semi-supervised, or unsupervised domain adaptation, which we see as promising future avenue of research.

 As motivated earlier, we recorded images under real-world conditions of real agricultural fields leading to a diverse range of plant appearances due to varying growth stages.
 The crops are affected by different soil conditions leading to a variety of growth stages even on images of the same date.
-This intra-class variability of the crops poses an interesting challenge for learning approaches that have to correctly segment or detect small but also large crops at the same time. \change{The extra data from a different field captured in 2021 leads to even greater diversity of recording conditions, which is a common challenge in the agricultural domain.}
+This intra-class variability of the crops poses an interesting challenge for learning approaches that have to correctly segment or detect small but also large crops at the same time.
+The extra data from a different field captured in 2021 leads to even greater diversity of recording conditions, which is a common challenge in the agricultural domain.

 Additionally, we observe a large variability in terms of overlap between plants.
 They are clearly separated at the beginning of the recording campaign but show a considerable overlap at the last recording date. \cref{fig:growth_stages} shows the same area of the field over the course of three weeks showing the variation in terms of growth stage but also the overlap between crops.